 After graduating from this programme, you can advance towards qualification as a practising lawyer.

-In the UK that means taking either the Legal Practice Course to qualify as a solicitor or taking Bar Vocational Studies to become a barrister.
+In the UK that means taking either the Solicitors’ Practice Programme (SPP) to qualify as a solicitor or taking Bar Vocational Studies (BVS) to become a barrister.

 If you intend to practise in Canada, you have to take examinations set by the National Committee on Accreditation.